NOW IN NETWORK WITH BLUE CROSS BLUE SHIELD AND CIGNA.

 • Muscle weakness: Weakness in the muscles of the leg, particularly the shin and ankle, can be an indication of foot drop.

-Other warning signs of drop foot include:
+Other warning signs of foot drop include:

 Bringing any new or worsening foot-dragging, tripping, or gait abnormalities to your doctor's attention is important for proper diagnosis and treatment.
 Other warning signs may include: